 Schools are encouraged to require students to develop a program and career plan when beginning junior high school.
 The plan should be updated annually and signed off annually by the parents and the principal.

-For more information about planning for careers, see the Student Learning-Career Planner Information Booklet on the Alberta Education website.
+For more information about planning for careers, see the Alberta Learning Information Service (ALIS) website.

 Grade 10 to Grade 12